 The Near Vertical Incident Skywave (NVIS) antenna is one that provides the majority of its radiation at an extremely high angle.
 That is to say the major lobe is between 75 and 90 degrees to the earth's surface.
-This will provide excellent omni-directional communication out to a distance of 300 to 500 Kilometers.
-The maximum frequencies involved will be as low as 1.8 Mhz under very poor conditions to as high as 14 Mhz under excellent conditions (which we have not seen in many years), with the most usable being between 3.5 Mhz (80M) and 7.3 Mhz (40M).
+This will provide excellent omni-directional communication for a distance of 300 to 400 Kilometers.
+The maximum frequencies involved will be as low as 1.8 Mhz under very poor conditions to as high as 14 Mhz under excellent conditions, with the average being between 3.5 Mhz (80M) and 7.3 Mhz (40M).

 How then do we determine what NVIS antenna will best suit our needs?
 The answer to that question is both simple and yet quite complex.
 Let me begin by addressing specific parameters that have significant effect in antenna performance.
 Before we get there, let me say that this is information on how to make it work, NOT a graduate degree treatise on the theory of NVIS.

 The antenna height above ground seems to be the single most controversial subject in discussion of NVIS antennas.
 Some say anything below 1/4 wave works.
 Others say anything below 1/8th wave and yet others - myself included - say ten to fifteen feet works very well.
+The university in Missoula Montana has posted some NEC modeled comparisons that you can review.
 You will note that there is negligible difference in antenna gain between 1/8 wave and 1/4 wave height.
 There is however a significant difference in the logistics of placing an antenna at 70 some feet in the air versus 35 feet in the air.

 L.B.
 Cebik (W4RNL) in his page on NVIS height shows in the chart at about mid web page that the height, in the 1/8 to 1/4 wave length above ground, has very little difference in gain.
 In fact, if you roll in the next parameter, ground (detailed below), height can easily have much less effect than ground.